COMING SUMMER 2021…

 A behind-the-scenes demonstration that allows the audience to see how the magician warms up for a performance.
-The thirteen spades are produced in order from Ace to King from a thoroughly shuffled deck of cards, using a different and progressively more impressive revelation each time.
+The thirteen Spades are produced in order from Ace to King from a thoroughly shuffled deck of cards, using a different and progressively more impressive revelation each time.
 The routine concludes with a kicker that no one will see coming.

 The Cartomancy Con

 A demonstration of fortune telling with playing cards.
 The spectator freely selects three cards representing the past, present and future.
-After a brief cold reading using these cards, the spectator’s Card of Fortune is determined by first adding up the value of the three cards and then counting down to the card at that numerical position in the shuffled deck.
+After a brief cold reading using these cards, the spectator’s Card of Fortune is determined by first adding up the values of the three cards and then counting down to the card at that numerical position in the shuffled deck.
 The Card of Fortune is then proven to have been preordained – it is the only odd-backed card in the deck.
 A final kicker then confirms this card was destined to be chosen even before the demonstration began.

 In-The-Hands Open Prediction (IHOP) Revisited

-A new and improved handling of the most popular routine from Kahnceptual Card Magic.
+A new-and-improved handling of the most popular routine from Kahnceptual Card Magic.
 This is a two-deck solution to Paul Curry’s classic Open Prediction Problem.
 An inexplicable miracle with a new presentation!